 While working with Excel, you may want to remove unwanted links from your spreadsheet.
 Now, in this article, we’ll show 5 effective ways how to delete hidden link in Excel.
 In the following sections, we’ll explore how to utilize Excel’s built-in options and VBA code to get rid of hyperlinks.
 In addition, we’ll also see how to disable automatic link insertion.

-5 Ways to Delete Hidden Link in Excel
+How to Delete Hidden Link in Excel: 5 Ways

 Excel instantly creates a clickable hyperlink whenever you enter an email address or URL in a cell.
 However, I find this feature to be a nuisance rather than beneficial hence, without further delay, let’s see each of the methods to eliminate hidden links.